Tips for Choosing a Live Christmas Tree

 Most Christmas trees are typically firs, long needle pines, or spruces.
 Knowing which tree will be perfect for your needs can be rather tricky.
 Some needles dry out faster than others.
 Hemlock is not a good choice because its needles began falling off shortly after it is cut.
 Spruce needles tend to dry out more quickly than pines.

-A truly fresh tree will not only look green and healthy, but will have very few needles that have started to brown.
+A truly fresh tree will not only look green and healthy but will have very few needles that have started to brown.
 Don't let first glance fool you either.
-Look at the underside of the branch to see if browning of the needles is beginning.
+Look at the underside of the branch to see if the browning of the needles is beginning.

 Another way to check the freshness of your potential Christmas tree is to gently bend the tips.
 If the tip doesn't crack or break you generally have a fresh tree that may be worth taking home.